Why Is My Brain So Foggy?

 Under active thyroid gland

 An under active thyroid is referred to as hypothyroidism.
 This is an extremely common problem, particularly among women.
 Poor concentration, low motivation and depression are typical symptoms of hypothyroidism.
 Other common symptoms include fatigue, inability to lose weight, fluid retention, dry skin and scalp hair loss.
 Mild cases of hypothyroidism can usually be improved by giving the thyroid gland the nutrients it requires for hormone production.
-These nutrients are found in Thyroid Health capsules.
+These nutrients are found in capsules.

 Poor blood sugar control

 Abnormal swings in blood sugar impair learning, concentration and memory.
 They also make you more prone to suffering with mood swings.
 People who suffer with hypoglycaemia typically feel shaky and unwell if they haven’t eaten for several hours.
 They may also get a headache, feel irritable and suffer with extreme sugar cravings when they are hungry.
 All these symptoms are common in people with diabetes, pre-diabetes or syndrome X. People with these conditions tend to have too high blood sugar and are prone to experiencing crashes in their blood sugar.

 The lower carbohydrate eating plan in my book I Can’t Lose Weight and I don’t know Why helps to stabilize blood sugar.
 The nutrients in help to reduce sugar and carbohydrate cravings.
 They also help to normalize elevated blood sugar.
 You do not want elevated blood sugar because it’s a big risk factor for dementia later in life.
 Even mildly elevated blood sugar is harmful to your brain.
 Read more